lucidrains/isab-pytorch/README.md

 ## Usage

-You can either set the number of induced points, in which the parameters will be instantiated and returned on completion of cross attention.
+You can either set the number of latents, in which the parameters will be instantiated and returned on completion of cross attention.

 ```python
 import torch